qdraw/starsky/documentation/docs/features/rename.md

 # Rename photos

-From the user interface it is posible to rename images
+From the user interface it is possible to rename images